Kameleon21/Kameleon21/README.md

 Developer and Student
 ---------------------

-I'm currently studying Software Development at SETU, and in my spare time outside college, I work on full-stack apps and websites.
+I'm currently working as a Software Engineer, and in my spare time outside work, I work on full-stack apps and websites.

 * 🌍  I'm based in Ireland
-* 🧠  I'm currently learning React and Webpack
+* 🧠  I'm currently learning Next.js

 ### Skills